saya-ashen/Dingent/website/docs/intro.md

 # Introduction

 ## Highlights
-* **No More Repetition**: We package the best practices for backend services (LangGraph), data interfaces (MCP), and frontend presentation (CopilotKit) into a single command.
+* **No More Repetition**: We package the best practices for backend services (LangGraph), data interfaces (Assistant), and frontend presentation (CopilotKit) into a single command.
 You no longer need to build everything from scratch and can start writing your core business logic immediately.

 * **Core Features Built-In**: We believe a simple and easy-to-use agent shouldn't require users to spend a lot of time maintaining plugins.
 Therefore, we are committed to integrating features the community deems important directly into the framework.
 If you think a feature is crucial, we encourage you to open an Issue or PR.
 This directly reflects our core mission of "making Agents simpler for users."